KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

          </td>

          <td>
            The page users see if a tracking link is invalid or has expired.
-You can use CleverTap’s system error page or provide a custom URL to maintain brand consistency.
-Click Preview Error Page to view and verify the error before the domain becomes active.
+You can use CleverTap’s system error page or provide a custom URL to maintain brand consistency even in error scenarios.
+Click _Preview Error Page_ to view and verify the error before the domain becomes active.
          </td>
        </tr>
      </tbody>